 (The other grape I'd never heard of before is Carménère.
 It's a grape that's all but died off in France, but is common here.
 I'd never heard of it before coming to Chile, but I'm damn glad to have met it now.
 It blends nicely, but also stands on its own very well.
 We didn't drink any of Laura's Carménère varietal, but we've had a few bottles from other vineyards with some nice red meat dinners here.
 If you find it in your local shop, try it.
 You'll thank me.)

 Then after the merlot blend and a little cajoling, and shelling out an extra 2000 pesos (about $4.50) each, we got to the Gran Reserva.
-The 2007 version, which is the latest to make it out of the barrels and into the bottles, won a couple of gold medals recently at the big national Chilean wine competition.
+The 2007 version, which, at the time, was the latest to make it out of the barrels and into the bottles, won a couple of gold medals recently at the big national Chilean wine competition.

 Well deserved medals, I'd say, especially when it retails at the winery for only 13,000 pesos ($29) per bottle.
 If you ask me, it's one of the best arguments for blending of grapes I've ever tasted.

 Most Americans are a somewhat reluctant to pay that much for a bottle of wine, but if the Chinese and Russians don't buy it all up this year (and it looks like they've already reserved most of it, if the stacks of cases in the warehouse were any indication) you should get a few bottles and save them for special occasions–like when you want a really good wine to go with some good red meat.

 This is an update to a post from 2011.